 Aging in good health: the inequalities are widening

-Life expectancy is increasing, but it does not necessarily mean more time in good health.
-NCCR LIVES researchers affiliated with the University of Geneva have taken an interest in this evolution and have compiled data from the Swiss National Cohort (SNC) with those from the Swiss Health Surveys.
-The results of their study show that while years of good health are increasing for both men and women, there are differences according to education level, increasing social inequalities.
-Thus, in 2010, men with a university degree live 8.8 years longer in good health than those with compulsory education, compared to 7.6 years in 1990.
+Life expectancy is increasing, but this does not necessarily mean more time spent in good health.
+NCCR LIVES researchers affiliated with the University of Geneva have taken an interest in this evolution and have combined data from the Swiss National Cohort (SNC) with data from the Swiss Health Surveys.
+The results of their study show that although years of good health are increasing for men and women, there are differences according to education level that increase social inequalities.
+Thus, in 2010, men with a university degree lived 8.8 years longer in good health than those with only compulsory education, compared to 7.6 years longer in 1990.

-Women continue to live longer than men and have added 3 years to their healthy life expectancy.
-But in their case, continuing this longitudinal research is all the more important because social codes and their way of life have changed much more than for men.
-"The gap between women with secondary and tertiary education is indistinguishable here, because our data concern women born in the 1920s and 1930s, when access to higher education was limited and few worked.
-It would be interesting to repeat this survey in 50 years, now that women are studying and working just as much as men," notes Stéphane Cullati.
+Women continue to live longer than men and have added 3 years to their healthy life expectancies.
+However, in their case, continuing this longitudinal research is all the more important because women’s social codes and their way of life have changed much more than men’s have.
+Stéphane Cullati noted, “The gap between women with secondary and tertiary education is indistinguishable here, because our data concern women born in the 1920s and 1930s, when access to higher education was limited and few worked.
+It would be interesting to repeat this survey in 50 years, now that women are studying and working just as much as men.”

-Men earn 5 years of life, of which 4.5 years are in good health.
-But the most important differences are in the levels of training.
-The example of men who have completed mandatory training is telling.
-“The gap in healthy years between men with compulsory education and men with tertiary education is 7.6 years in 1990, but 8.8 years in 2010, showing that the gap is widening," explains Adrien Remund, demographer.
+Men have gained 5 years of life, of which 4.5 years are spent in good health, but the most important differences are in education levels.
+The example of men who have completed compulsory education is telling.
+“The gap in healthy years between men with compulsory education and men with tertiary education is 7.6 years in 1990, but 8.8 years in 2010, showing that the gap is widening,” explained demographer Adrien Remund.